ronkeizer/ronkeizer.github.io/_posts/2014-11-05-upgrading-to-yosemite.markdown

 ---
 layout: post
 title:  "Upgrading NONMEM to Yosemite"
-date:   2014-09-04 09:56:34
+date:   2014-11-05 10:49:34
 categories: nonmem update
 ---
 Apple released their new OS (Yosemite) a few weeks ago.
 Unfortunately upgrading to the new system breaks the installation of NONMEM, PsN, and Pirana.
 Here's what I did to get up and running again.
 Altogether this should take less than 20 minutes. _Please note that I cannot be held liable for any damage cause directly or indirectly by following the advice bewlow!_

-* Step 1: You need to re-install gcc/gfortran.
+__Step 1__: You need to re-install gcc/gfortran.
 You can install from source, or from e.g. HomeBrew, but I just chose to take the binaries from [this page](http://hpc.sourceforge.net/) which had just updated their versions.
 Download gcc and gfortran for Yosemite.
 Then in the console run:

 {% highlight bash %}
 cd ~/Downloads